 If you, like me, wander too much around the internet in your not-free time, you might have stumbled on the Simple Formula for Living: a meme that attempts to answer many of Life’s Big Problems through the abridged version of bite-size wisdom.
-I don’t have a problem really if something can be summarized to one or two lines, but one should know that there’s a lot of nuances omitted in the process of simplification.
+There’s no big issue when one can summarize wisdom to one or two lines, but one should know that there are a lot of nuances omitted in the simplification.

 Below, I share my inputs for each heading.

 Personal finance enthusiasts harp about this.
 That it has worked for them is the reason why they recommend this.
 Once you’ve consistently met every basic need (food, clean water, clothing, shelter, social interaction, and maybe internet connection?), then yes, you should consider living beneath your means.

 People below poverty line are already doing that, minus the comfort, plus the fear of hunger, homelessness, and plagues.

 Therefore, while “live beneath your means” is a good advice for anyone above the poverty line, it hardly applies to the underprivileged of society who gets by on less than the bare minimum.

 “return everything you borrow.”